senyubia/PD2-Single-Player-Enhanced/README.md

 - Eternal Coin ID changed to ``ecoi``,
 - Eternal Coin ItemType changed from ``scro`` to ``spob``,
 - Eternal Coin used in most cubing recipes (check lootfilter notes on orbs),
-- deterministic unique/set creation - cube a base with an orb (and a Transient Coin if base is armour/weapon) to create a random unique with +100 lvl req, pick the desired item by repeating the transmutation with the orb only (the orb gets refunded), then cube with Eternal Coins to finalize the transmutation (the orb and coins get consumed, the item gets rerolled into a proper version),
+- deterministic unique/set creation - cube a base with an orb (and a Transient Coin if base is armour/weapon) to create a random unique with +100 lvl req, pick the desired item by repeating the transmutation with the orb only (the orb gets refunded), then cube with Eternal Coin and essences to finalize the transmutation (the orb and coins get consumed, the item gets rerolled into a proper version),
 - mob resists in t4s are the same as in vanilla.